SaaS Metrics Dashboard: How to Track What Actually Matters (2026 Template)

 The Bottom Line

-A dashboard isn’t about beautiful charts.
-It’s about answering three questions:
+A dashboard is not about beautiful charts.
+It is about answering three questions:

 Start with a spreadsheet.
 Five columns.
 Five to seven metrics.
 Update it weekly.